 There are three Big 12 games in the Draft Kings Daily Fantasy Sports pool for men’s college basketball as Big 12 play continues on Tuesday.

 This season, when Big 12 games are part of the pool at Draft Kings, I’ll provide my recommendations based on the lineup I’m playing that day.
-In this case, the recommendations are for a Classic game, which features eight players — three guards, three forwards and two guard/forwards (utility).
+In this case, the recommendations are for a Classic game, which features eight players — three guards, three forwards, and two guards/forwards (utility).
 The lineup must contain players from at least two different games.
 The salary cap is $50,000.

 The goal is to fill out a complete Big 12 lineup.
-With three games and six teams, I’ll take one player from each team and then one additional player from two of the six teams to fill out the lineup.
+With three games and six teams, I’ll take at least one player from each team.

 Here is Tuesday’s lineup/recommendations:

 Markquis Nowell, Kansas State ($9,100), Jaylon Tyson, Texas Tech ($7,700), LJ Cryer, Baylor ($6,500)

 A few weeks ago I’m not sure I would have paid this much cap space for Nowell.
 But now?
 I’m willing to.
 He’s put together four straight games of 30 or more fantasy points for the Wildcats.
 Keyontae Johnson has been as consistent, but he hasn’t been as explosive.
 I’ll pay the premium in a game where Baylor’s defense is a good matchup for him.

 Tyson is on a hot streak for Texas Tech, coming off a 38.75-point fantasy game against West Virginia.
 But, he’s hit at least 30 fantasy points in three of his last five games.
 With the Red Raiders’ sense of urgency to try and make a play for the NCAA Tournament, I expect Tyson to continue his fine play.